Tetramatrix/flask-exercise/README.md

 			.then(res => res.json()).then(console.log);

 			The application skips bookmarks with invalid title and url, e.g. empty title and invalid url.
+			If the request is succesful a list of the saved bookmarks and a HTTP 200 response code is returned.
+			In all other cases an empty list and a HTTP 200 response code is returned (for example an empty database).

-2.2   Example to retrieve a boommark by id
+2.2   Example to retrieve a bookmark by id

 			Open a browser window and copy and paste into the address bar: http://localhost:5000/avaaz/api/v1.0/bookmarks/2
-		  or any number after ...title/
+		  or any number after ...bookmarks/
+		  If the request is succesful the bookmark and a HTTP 200 response code is returned.
+		  In all other cases a HTTP 404 response code is returned.

-2.3   Example to retrieve a boommark by title
+2.3   Example to retrieve a bookmark by title

 	   	Open a browser window and copy and paste into the address bar: http://localhost:5000/avaaz/api/v1.0/bookmarks/title/ta
 	   	or any string after ...title/
+	   	If the request is succesful a list of the bookmarks and a HTTP 200 response code is returned.
+	   	In all other cases a HTTP 404 response code is returned.

 2.4   Example to retrieve a bookmark by url

 	   	Open a browser and window copy and paste into the address bar: http://localhost:5000/avaaz/api/v1.0/bookmarks/url/am
-			or any string after ...title/
+			or any string after ...url/
+	   	If the request is succesful a list of the bookmarks and a HTTP 200 response code is returned.
+	   	In all other cases a HTTP 404 response code is returned.

 2.5 Example to retrieve a bookmark by date

 		There are 3 posibilities: after, before and between.
-The application accepts the 2 datetime formats:
+The application accepts the following 2 datetime formats:
 		YYYY-MM-DDThh:mm:ss.s and YYYY-MM-DDThh:mm:ss.sTZD, e.g 1920-06-01T00:00:00 or with TZ then url_encoded: 1917-08-07T12%3A09%3A23.555%2B01%3A00

-2.5.1 Example to retrieve a bookmark after a specific date:
+2.5.1 Example to retrieve a list of bookmarks after a specific date:

 		Open a browser window and copy and paste into the address bar: http://localhost:5000/avaaz/api/v1.0/bookmarks/date?start=1920-06-01T00:00:00
+		If the request is succesful a list of the bookmarks and a HTTP 200 response code is returned.
+An empty list is returned if the result is empty.
+		In case the date format is wrong a HTTP 422 response code is returned.

-2.5.2 Example to retrieve a bookmark before a specific date:
+2.5.2 Example to retrieve a list of bookmarks before a specific date:

 		Open a browser window and copy and paste into the address bar: http://localhost:5000/avaaz/api/v1.0/bookmarks/date?end=2010-12-01T00:00:00
+	  If the request is succesful a list of the bookmarks and a HTTP 200 response code is returned.
+An empty list is returned if the result is empty.
+		In case the date format is wrong a HTTP 422 response code is returned.

-2.5.3 Example to retrieve a bookmark between 2 specific dates:
+2.5.3 Example to retrieve a list bookmarks between 2 specific dates:

-		Open a browser window and copy and paste into the address bar: http://localhost:5000/avaaz/api/v1.0/bookmarks/date?start=1950-03-03T00:00:00&end=2020-03-03T00:00:00
+		Open a browser window and copy and paste into the address bar: http://localhost:5000/avaaz/api/v1.0/bookmarks/date?start=1950-03-03T00:00:00&end=2020-03-03T00:00:00 If the request is succesful a list of the bookmarks and a HTTP 200 response code is returned.
+An empty list is returned if the result is empty.
+	  In case the date format is wrong a HTTP 422 response code is returned.

 3. Quit Flask and virtual environment

-3.1 Press CTRL+C to quit Flask and type deactivate to quit
+3.1 Press CTRL+C to quit Flask and type deactivate and press return to quit